syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/excel-export/exporting-grid-in-server.md

 ## Server dependencies

-The Server side export functionality is shipped in the Syncfusion.EJ2.GridExport package, which is available in Essential Studio and [nuget.org](https://www.nuget.org/).The following list of dependencies is required for Grid server side Excel exporting action.
+The Server side export functionality is shipped in the Syncfusion.EJ2.GridExport package, which is available in Essential Studio&reg; and [nuget.org](https://www.nuget.org/).The following list of dependencies is required for Grid server side Excel exporting action.

 * Syncfusion.EJ2
 * Syncfusion.EJ2.GridExport